hmiushy/hmiushyp4/src/001_ONL_error1.md

 Confirmations
 ---
-- You don't need to install dependencies.<br>
+- If you could get success the first time, you don't need to set `Y`.
+You should put `N` because installing dependencies takes a lot of time.
   ```
   ./p4studio interactive
   ```
   You get asking this question.
   ```
   Do you want to install dependencies?
-[Y/n]: Y
+[Y/n]: Y → N
   ```
-  If you could get success the first time, you don't need to set `Y`.
-You should put `N` because installing dependencies takes a lot of time.

 Error: Problem occurred while installing pip3 dependencies <br>
 ----